 They’re a quick walk south on 6th St. (going away from downtown) two blocks to Ormsby, then right and it’s the cool old brick building across the street at the end of that block.
 (For a total Old Louisville detour, skip the Ormsby turn and continue on 6th another half block to Floral Terrace on the right.
 Open the gates and follow the brick path through this hidden treasure to 7th, and North Lime is back to the north).

 For a classic greasy spoon diner experience instead, head east on St. Catherine to the Dizzy Whizz at 217 (follow the scent of burgers on the griddle).
 Fair warning: you will see ALL walks of life here.
 And it’s cash only.
 Yeah, it’s that kind of place.
 I hope it never goes away.
 They were also doing curbside before curbside was life — you can pull up in your car and kick it old school with carhop ordering.
 (If places like this are your jam you should really go to Ollie’s Trolley, 978 South Third Street, and read this secret history of the world’s best hamburger.

-OR, if you don’t mind a quick drive into the heart of the trendiest neighborhood, head to Please & Thank You (the original one at 800 E. Market) in NuLu for the Spanish Latte and an awesome breakfast sandwich.
+OR, if you don’t mind a quick drive into the heart of the trendiest neighborhood, head to Please & Thank You (the original one at 800 E. Market) in NuLu for the Spanish Latte.
 Also the best chocolate chip cookies.
 They’re only doing pick-up now so hit their window, or order online first.

 Who delivers good pizza?

 Pizza Donisi New York style for the win.
 For Vertigo use the address 1049 S. 6th St., otherwise it will show up at our front door and we may not be able to resist, and for Carriage House use 1045 S. 6th St. They’re at (502) 213-0488.
 (Please tip accordingly if they climb the stairs for you!
 We want them to keep coming back for all future guests:)